 Home, and officially swamped, with a short story due now and four contracts to review, print, sign, and mail.

 The mail also brought comp copies of

 Bedding Down, containing the Sophie Mouette wintery novella “Hidden Treasure."

 Never Have the Same Sex Twice, a combo fiction and how-to book edited by Alison Tyler, which contains an excerpt of my story “Breakfast in Bed” as well as something I posted in a comment on Lust Bites about music.
 (Amazingly enough, I didn’t even mention Styx!)

-Under various pseudonyms (and sometimes with coauthors), Dayle has sold several novels and more than 100 short stories in several genres.
+DAYLE A. DERMATIS has been called “one of the best writers working today” by USA Today bestselling author Dean Wesley Smith.
+Under various pseudonyms (and sometimes with coauthors), she’s sold several novels and more than 100 short stories in multiple genres.
 She lives and works in California within scent of the ocean, and in her spare time follows Styx around the country and travels the world, all of which inspires her writing.
-To find out where she is today, check out her website..
+She loves music, cats, Wales, TV, magic, laughter, and defying expectations.
+To find out where she is today, check out www.DayleDermatis.com.